A Practical Theory of Generalization in Selectivity Learning: Preliminaries and Problem Setup

 \subsection{\mbox{The Gap Between Theory and Practice}~}

-Recall from Section~\ref{section.prior} that there are four broad categories of query-driven approaches for learning selectivity functions: (1) linear and polynomial parametric functions, (2) histograms generated at query-time, (3) LEO, which can be seen as a combination of parametric functions and histograms, (4) deep learning models such as Multi-Set Convolutional Network (MSCN)~\cite{kipf2019learned}.
-Among them, deep learning models achieve the best performance in practice.
-Therefore, in this section, we aim to empirically demonstrate that, the class of models does \emph{not} learn selectivity functions induced by a probability measure, hence does \emph{not} enjoy the theoretical results in \S~\ref{section.review}.
+Recall from Section~\ref{section.prior} that there are four categories of query-driven approaches for learning selectivity functions: (1) linear and polynomial parametric functions (PFs), (2) histograms built from queries, (3) LEO, which can be seen as a combination of parametric functions and histograms, (4) deep learning (DL) models such as Multi-Set Convolutional Network (MSCN)~\cite{kipf2019learned}.
+Among them, deep learning models achieve the best practical performance. {In this section, we theoretically analyze whether the probability measure assumption holds for these methods.
+We also conducted empirical experiments to verify our results; but we omit them here due to space constraints.}

-\textbf{Two necessary conditions.} One can show that if a learned selectivity function $\hat{S}$ is induced by a probability measure, its model predictions (or the selectivity function learned) $\hat{S}(R)$ must satisfy \textbf{finite additivity} as well as \textbf{monotonicity} defined as follows.
+\textbf{Two necessary conditions.} One can show that if a learned selectivity function $\hat{S}(R)$ (by a selectivity estimation model) is induced by a probability measure, it must satisfy \textbf{finite additivity} as well as \textbf{monotonicity} defined as follows.